immacdonald/local-memory/README.md

 Visit the site [here](https://newsresearch.lab.wm.edu/tools/local-memory/)!

 Local Memory is an interactive online visualization to explore the distribution of local news organizations across the United States.
 It is a [React](https://react.dev/) website written in [TypeScript](https://www.typescriptlang.org/) built with [Vite](https://vitejs.dev/).
 Packages and dependencies are managed with [npm](https://www.npmjs.com/).
-In order to develop and deploy agwagram you will need to have installed `npm` on your system.
+In order to develop and deploy Local Memory you will need to have installed `npm` on your system.

 ### Development